 Mary won top honors for two national promotions she developed and executed with the Coca-Cola Company and PepsiCo.
 She was nominated for the 2019 YWCA Tribute Award and two Addy Awards.
 Her hobbies include golf, international travel, and just hanging with family.
 Mary attended Davenport University and resides in Grand Rapids.

 Professor Richards has been teaching political science for 20 years.
 Her areas of instruction include Constitutional Law, Civil Liberties & Rights, State & Local Politics, and American Politics.
 She has completed several trainings in Michigan on trafficking, which she has implemented into classroom instruction for 13 years.

-Professor Richards has an associate degree in Paralegal Studies and double-majored at Western Michigan University for her bachelor's in Criminal Justice and Public Law.
+Professor Richards double-majored at Western Michigan University in Criminal Justice and Public Law.
 She has a master's degree in American Politics with a focus on Judicial Politics.
 She also enjoys time with her family and two German shepherds.